eclipse-archived/smarthome/docs/documentation/development/bindings/thing-definition.md

 The user interface can use these values to render labels for values or to provide a selection of states, when the channel is writable.
 The option labels can also be localized.

+### Channel Categories

+A description about channel categories as well as an overview about which categories exist can be found in out [categories overview](../../concepts/categories.html).

 ### Channel Groups

 Some devices might have a lot of channels.
 There are also complex devices like a multi-channel actuator, which is installed inside the switchboard, but controls switches in other rooms.
 Therefore channel groups can be used to group a set of channels together into one logical block.
 A thing can only have direct channels or channel groups, but not both.